wbarich/scrabble-champion/readme.md

 ## Limitations & Improvements

 1. Some of the words in the provided data are not **recognizable english words** (to me).
-This list should be refined before being used for Scrabble!
+This list should be refined before being used for Scrabble.
+Refining the set of words to recognizable english words was not a requirement specified in the assignment.
-2. Some error handling should be used to make sure that the solution is robust.
-For example, the program will fail if the user submits '1234'.
+2. More data quality tests should be incorporated for the solution to be used as a scrabble assistant.
+For example, in the current state non-compliant Scrabble words may be submitted by the user (contractions, propper nouns etc.).

 ## Setup